idexcorp-cit/az-avd-personal-host-module/readme.md

-# Azure Virtual Desktop Personal Hostpool Module
+# Azure Virtual Desktop - Personal Host Module
 ![GitHub commits since latest release (by date)](https://img.shields.io/github/commits-since/idexcorp-cit/az-avd-personal-host-module/latest/main)

 This Terraform module is designed to deploy an Azure Virtual Desktop Host as a Personal Desktop.
 This can be used in conjunction with the [az-avd-personal-hostpool-module](https://github.com/idexcorp-cit/az-avd-personal-hostpool-module) and [az-avd-hostpool-token-module](https://github.com/idexcorp-cit/az-avd-hostpool-token-module) modules.